kaelzhang/node-tour/README.md

 - `node` - The matched node.
   Will always have `name.string === ''`.

-### Building a Router on top of Routington
+### Building a Router on top of Tour

 Each URL you define creates a node, and you are free to do whatever you'd like with each node as long you don't overwrite any prototype properties (basically just `define`, `match`, and `parse`).
-Adding any features to routington shouldn't be necessary.
+Adding any features to tour shouldn't be necessary.

-For example, suppose you want to attach callbacks to a node by extending routington:
+For example, suppose you want to attach callbacks to a node by extending tour:

 ```js
 router.get('/:id/:controller', function (req, res, next) {